 Enoshima is a small island located in the Sagami Bay, Kanagawa prefecture.
-It is a perfect day trip destination from Tokyo which offers a number of exciting attractions and scenic spots for tourists.
-It is also close to Kamakura, one of the most popular tourist destinations in Japan full of historical spots.
-In summer, it fascinates tourists with memorable festivals and outdoor activities such as marine spots in the beautiful sea.
-In this article, we will give you an overview of the island and useful tips to make your trip to Enoshima an unforgettable one!
+It is a perfect day trip destination from Tokyo an can be reached from central Tokyo in about an hour.
+The rocky island offers a number of exciting attractions and scenic spots for tourists and is a great place to escape the hustle and bustle off the big city, especially in summer.
+Enoshima is also close to Kamakura, one of the most popular tourist destinations in Japan full of historical spots and beautiful nature.
+In summer, Enoshima attracts tourists with exciting firework festivals and refreshing outdoor activities while enjoying the rich marine life of the beautiful sea.
+In this article, we will give you a quick run down of the island and useful tips to make your trip to Enoshima an unforgettable one!

 - How to get to Enoshima Island

 - The best places to visit in Enoshima

 - When is the best time to go to Enoshima?

 - Where to stay

 - Don’t forget to check out our private tour!